 Abstract

 The genus Otostegia belongs to the Lamiaceae family.
 Lamiaceae family is one of the largest and most distinct families of flowering plants with about 220 genera and approximately 4000 species worldwide.
 The Otostegia genus consists of about 33 species that mainly grow in the Mediterranean region and Asia Minor.
-The purpose of this research is to investigate the antioxidant properties of the golder plant and its phytochemical studies.
+The purpose of this research was to investigate the antioxidant properties of the golder plant and its phytochemical studies.
 This research was based on the phytochemical analysis of Otostegia persica samples.
 First, the extraction was done by soaking with different solvents (water, ethanol) and then the antioxidant properties of the plant were done by DPPH and Reducing Power methods on each of the extracts separately, and then the total phenol content, Anthocyanin, a plant flavonoid, was measured.
 The leaves of these plants were used for phytochemical studies.
 The results showed that the inhibitory effect of the ethanolic extract is greater than that of the aqueous extract.
 Ethanol solvent is a relatively high polarity solvent and the compounds extracted with this solvent naturally have high polarity compounds.
 Antioxidant compounds are mostly phenolic acid and flavonoids and have more inhibitory power.

 Keywords: antioxidant, gold, ethanol, extract, anthocyanin.